How you’ll be assessed

-This course is suitable for registered Adult, Child or mental health nurses or a health visitors with lapsed PIN registration.
+This course is suitable for registered Adult, Child or mental health nurses with lapsed PIN registration.

 This course will enable you: